-For example, there is much to be further understood about how bacterial species become established in the mammalian intestine, the interactions that occur between competing species, and the factors that influence microbial stability and diversity in the ecosystem.
-The Comstock laboratory studies the basic biology of a prominant order of bacteria of the human intestine, the Bacteroidales.
-These are the most abundant Gram-negative bacteria of this ecosystem, and they establish mutualistic relationships with their human hosts whereby both receive benefits.
-We study various molecular biological aspects of the Bacteroidales that allow them to survive and thrive in the human gut.
-We are also very interested in the population and community dynamics of the intestinal microbiota, such as how these bacteria interact among themselves and with other members of the intestinal microbiota, and how community stability is acheived and maintained.
-These studies are an essential prerequisite to understanding how the instestinal microbiota provides beneficial properties to humans and how the composition of the microbiota may be manipulated for human health.
+Our lab studies the biology of a predominant order of bacteria of the human intestine, the Bacteroidales.
+These are the most abundant Gram-negative bacteria of this ecosystem and establish mutualistic relationships with their hosts in that they both receive and provide beneficial properties.
+We study properties and molecules of these bacteria that allow them to survive and thrive in the human gut.
+We are also very interested in population and community dynamics of the intestinal microbiota, community stability, and how these bacteria interact with other members of the intestinal microbiota.
+A main focus of the lab is the study of competitive or antagonistic interactions among gut Bacteroidales species mediated by the production of molecules that directly harm other members.

 - Roelofs KG, Coyne MJ, Gentyala RR, Chatzidaki-Livanis M, Comstock LE.
 2016.
 Bacteroidales secreted antimicrobial proteins target surface molecules necessary for gut colonization and mediate competition in vivo. mBio 7:e01055-01016.

 - Rakoff-Nahoum S, Foster KR, Comstock LE.
 2016.
 The evolution of cooperation within the gut microbiota.
 Nature 533:255-259.